thabangndhlovu/HELLO_CREDIT/ma.md

 The final credit rating is determined by mapping the overall credit score to the corresponding rating in the table above.

-**Model Training**
+## Model Training
 The model undergoes a training process to optimise the category and metric weights used in the calculation.
 The training process aims to minimise the difference between the predicted credit rating and the actual credit rating from Moody's, Fitch, and S&P (if available).
 The training process involves the following steps:

 1. Category and metric weights are initialised using industry norms.
-2. Using gradient descent, class and metric weights are iteratively adjusted to minimise the loss function, which quantifies the difference between the predicted credit rating and the credit rating from rating agencies.
+2. Using gradient descent, category and metric weights are iteratively adjusted to minimise the loss function, which quantifies the difference between the predicted credit rating and the credit rating from rating agencies.
 The loss function used is the Mean Absolute Percentage Error (MAPE), calculated as:

    $MAPE = \frac{1}{n} \sum_{i=1}^{n} \left| \frac{Actual_i - Predicted_i}{Actual_i} \right| \times 100$

    where:
    - $n$ is the total number of companies in the training dataset
    - $Actual_i$ is the actual credit rating from rating agencies for the $i$-th company
-   - $Predicted_i$ is the predicted credit rating by the model model for the $i$-th company
+   - $Predicted_i$ is the predicted credit rating by the model for the $i$-th company

 3. The process repeats for a specified number of iterations or until convergence.

-Through this training process, the model learns to assign appropriate class and metric weights, generating credit scores that closely approximate the actual credit ratings from rating agencies.
+Through this training process, the model learns to assign appropriate category and metric weights, generating credit scores that closely approximate the actual credit ratings from rating agencies.

-**Conclusion**
+## Conclusion
 The Credit Rating Calculator provides a systematic approach to assess the creditworthiness of companies based on their financial metrics.
 By considering various ratios across three main categories - Profitability, Leverage & Coverage, and Efficiency - and applying a weighted scoring system, the model generates credit scores and ratings that align with industry standards and market data.

-The training process, which utilises gradient descent to minimise the difference between predicted and actual credit ratings, ensures that the model's outputs are reliable and closely approximate the assessments provided by established rating agencies such as Moody's, Fitch, and S&P.
+The training process, which utilises gradient descent to minimise the difference between predicted and actual credit ratings, ensures that the model's outputs closely approximate the assessments provided by established rating agencies such as Moody's, Fitch, and S&P.